You can also listen to this topic on our podcast episode 106. Is The Adversary Trying To Keep Sex Out Of Your Marriage?

-Before I got married, we had sex all the time, but the second the ring went on it stopped
+Before we got married, we had sex all the time, but the second the ring went on it stopped…

-It is amazing how often we see that in the comments or have heard that from people and after hearing that quote, it caused us to reflect on why that is as so many people share that experience.
+It is amazing how often we see and hear those types of comments, and after hearing that quote, it caused us to reflect on why that is as so many people share that experience.
 We have concluded just as the quote says, that the adversary does everything he can to keep couples “out of the marriage bed” after they get married.

 We understand there are a million different things that can keep a couple out of the marriage bed such as health issues, depression, anxiety, low libido and many other things, but in this article, we are going to address the common things that the majority of couples not dealing with health issues deal with.